Where Are They Now - 17 Times Football Manager Got It Wrong

 From Freddy Adu's journey as a 17-year-old in Football Manager 2006 to Cherno Samba's utter demolition of Championship Manager 01/02, everybody reading this will have signed one of the following players during their managerial career.

-Ahead of the Football Manager 2017 release, we've put together a list of players who never really made the grade, but their performances in game are simply unforgettable.
+For your reading pleasure, we've put together a list of players who never really made the grade, but their performances in game are simply unforgettable.

 Sit back, relax and let the memories flow: